Mary Richardson Kennedy: Death

-On May 16, 2012, Richardson was found dead at her home in Bedford, New York.
+On May 16, 2012, Richardson was found dead in a barn at her home in Bedford, New York.
 Her death was ruled a suicide by hanging.
 An autopsy revealed that she had antidepressants in her blood.
+The medical examiner's report noted her fingers were caught between her neck and the noose, indicating that she struggled to free herself.
+Upon arriving at the scene, Richardson's sister told Kennedy "you have killed my sister."
 Before her death, Richardson had discovered Kennedy's personal journal from 2001, in which he recorded sexual encounters with 37 different women.
+The journal also includes numerous entries in which Kennedy writes positively of Richardson but makes only passing mention of her purported mental health issues.
 According to Kennedy, Richardson passed the journal along "to her sisters with instructions that, if anything happened to her, [it should be] published in the press".

 Her funeral, organized by the Kennedy family, was held at St. Patrick's Catholic Church in Bedford.
 On May 21, 2012, a memorial service organized by the Richardson family was held at the Standard Hotel in Manhattan.

 A legal battle between her widower and her brother, Thomas W. Richardson, ensued over which family should have control over her remains.

-Robert F. Kennedy Jr. won the court case and buried her beside his aunt, Eunice Kennedy Shriver and her husband, Sargent Shriver, at St. Francis Xavier Cemetery in Centerville, Massachusetts.
-Several days later, Kennedy moved Richardson's remains to an empty plot in the cemetery, and put up a gravestone there.
+Kennedy won the court case and buried her beside his aunt, Eunice Kennedy Shriver and her husband, Sargent Shriver, at St. Francis Xavier Cemetery in Centerville, Massachusetts.
+Several days later, Kennedy moved Richardson's remains to an empty plot in the cemetery, and put up a gravestone.
 Media at the time reported that Kennedy negotiated to buy fifty plots surrounding Richardson's grave, and this was confirmed when Saoirse Kennedy Hill, Mary's niece, was interred beside her in 2019.